jensenpat/wordsearch/README.md

 # Contributing:

 Would you like to create, add and contribute your own custom word searches?
+We'd love to share them!

 E-mail your creations to wordsearch at passpackets.com or feel free to send a GitHub pull request.